HL7/davinci-ecdx/input/pagecontent/background.md

   - For example, additional documentation to support medical necessity or a coverage rule.
 - Payer requests additional documentation to support a claims audit.
 - Payer requests patient health record information to support their Risk Adjustment submissions to the Centers for Medicare and Medicaid Services (CMS).
-- Payer requests patient health record information to support a [HEDIS] or CMS Five-Star Quality Measure Rating quality program.
 - Payer requests patient health record information to support their member records.
+- Payer requests additional information related to quality reporting.
 - Payers request patient health record information to meet new regulatory requirements (for example, promoting patient access).

 ### Provider to Provider Data Exchange